 From its beginning as the Canadian Celiac Sprue Association of Waterloo region, the CCA has had a major impact on improving the lives of people with celiac disease and gluten sensitivities in every possible way.
-As an organization, the CCA has been able to interact with individuals, medical professionals, medical researchers, food manufacturers and suppliers and various government agencies ways that no single individual could attain.
+As an organization, the CCA has been able to interact with individuals, medical professionals, medical researchers, food manufacturers and suppliers and various government agencies in ways that no single individual could attain.

 Education & Research

-From an initial notice in Chatelaine Magazine in 1973 announcing the formation of a support group to a Facebook Forum supporting almost 8500 members, the CCA has used print, radio, television, video, telephone, email and social media to provide information to and answer questions from Canadians about gluten-related conditions and the gluten-free diet.
+From an initial notice in Chatelaine Magazine in 1973 announcing the formation of a support group to a Facebook Forum supporting more than 11,000 members, the CCA has used print, radio, television, video, telephone, email and social media to provide information to and answer questions from Canadians about gluten-related conditions and the gluten-free diet.

 With the assistance of an active Professional Advisory Council, the CCA has provided education and support to family doctors who need to “think celiac.”
 These efforts have ranged from a printed reminder to family doctors that celiac disease is not a disease that patients outgrow (1976) to guidance on the best way to monitor the health of people with celiac disease throughout their lifetime.

 The CCA has supported more than 30 researchers financially with J.A.
 Campbell Research grants expanding our understanding of the disease, diet and psychosocial challenges in dealing with celiac disease at all stages of life.

 Three large patient surveys, the first in 1989, focused on the problems of diagnosis and the challenges of managing celiac disease in everyday life.
 Some issues have remained common across the years, especially the many factors leading to the under-diagnoses of celiac disease.